-Explore the 7 sections of the IBD Standards in more detail below, you can download a full copy of the IBD Standards here.
+You can explore the seven sections of the IBD Standards in more detail below, or you can download a full copy of the IBD Standards here: 2026 IBD Standards PDF

 Section 1: The IBD service